CRISP: Compressed Reasoning via Iterative Self-Policy Distillation: Effect of KL Divergence Direction in

-Forward KL is sometimes preferred in offline distillation because the teacher is a fixed, authoritative external model---its distribution is a reliable signal to track exactly.
-In OPSDC, however, the teacher is not external: it is a stale copy of the student, refreshed every $M$ steps.
-We argue that this makes forward KL structurally ill-suited for OPSDC: because the gradient is scaled by $p_T$ rather than $p_S$, every teacher refresh injects a large, unconstrained update whose magnitude is independent of how far the student has drifted.
-As we show below, this produces cascading instability that worsens with each successive refresh.
+Forward KL is often used in offline distillation, where the teacher is a fixed external model whose distribution is a reliable target to match.
+In \method the teacher is instead a stale copy of the student, refreshed every $M$ steps.
+We argue that this makes forward KL ill-suited for \method: because its gradient is weighted by $p_T$ rather than $p_S$, an update can move probability mass into regions the current student never visits, with a magnitude independent of how far the student has drifted from the teacher.